TeamJM/journeymap-api/docs/howto.md

 1. Write a class that implements the JourneyMap *[journeymap.client.api.IClientPlugin](src/main/java/journeymap/client/api/IClientPlugin.java)* interface (like '[ExampleJourneymapPlugin](src/main/java/example/mod/client/plugin/ExampleJourneymapPlugin.java)')
     - Annotate the class with *[@journeymap.client.api.ClientPlugin](src/main/java/journeymap/client/api/ClientPlugin.java)* so that JourneyMap can find and instantiate it
-    - Don't make references to this class elsewhere in your example.mod.
+    - Don't make references to this class elsewhere in your mod.
 You don't want it classloaded if JourneyMap isn't loaded.
-1. Define a '[facade](https://en.wikipedia.org/wiki/Facade_pattern)' interface (like '[IExampleMapFacade](src/main/java/example/mod/client/facade/IExampleMapFacade.java)') for your example.mod's map-related functions (like 'showWaypoint(x,y,z)')
-    - The facade interface will always be classloaded, so it should not use JourneyMap API classes.
-Use primitives or your own objects.
-    - Add a field to your example.mod's ClientProxy class that will hold an instance of the facade interface (like '[ClientProxy.MapFacade](src/main/java/example/mod/client/ClientProxy.java)').
-1. Write an implementation of your facade interface (like '[ExampleMapFacade](src/main/java/example/mod/client/plugin/ExampleMapFacade.java)') that will interact directly with the JourneyMap [IClientAPI](src/main/java/journeymap/client/api/IClientAPI.java).
-    - Have your IClientPlugin create an instance of the facade implementation using the [IClientAPI](src/main/java/journeymap/client/api/IClientAPI.java) provided by JourneyMap.
-    - Have your IClientPlugin set the instance on your mod's ClientProxy class (like '[ClientProxy.MapFacade](src/main/java/example/mod/client/ClientProxy.java)')
+1. Write other classes as needed that use JourneyMap API classes, but only refer to them from your Plugin class.
-    - Don't make references to this implementation class elsewhere in your mod.
-You don't want it classloaded if JourneyMap isn't loaded.
+    - Don't make references to these classes elsewhere in your mod.
+You don't want them classloaded if JourneyMap isn't loaded.

 IV.
 Test your Plugin
 =============================